Chapter 9 - Japan – The Proof

 If you think about it – it’s logical: Babies and kids only consume as do retirees.
 People in their working-ages produce and consume and save the difference.
 As the sizes of these groups change, so does everything else: The demand for diapers, for schoolbooks, cars, houses, cruises, nursing homes etc. And, of course, that for money.
 The dependency ratio measures the size of the group of dependents, i.e. children and retirees, vs the working-age group.
 With the dependency ratio changing due to the aging of society so does demand and supply for savings among many other variables.

-We should not be surprised about a relationship between the two.
+We should not be surprised about the relationship between the two.
 Even on a global scale.
 As the US dollar is the global currency the demand for dollars is subject to global forces:

 Source: The Global Effects of Asia’s Aging Population, Credit Suisse, 2022, p.
 55